 GROUP BY 1

-- aims to count how many addresses from the initial cohort transact in the months to follow.
+)The fourth and final CTE - retention_table - aims to count how many addresses from the initial cohort transact in the months to follow.
 This table will show the number of users from the original cohort x number of months after they first joined.

-There are two tables that you need to query FROM
+There are two tables that you need to query FROM:

-is needed to count the number of addresses from the original cohort that transact in the months following
+following_monthsis needed to count the number of addresses from the original cohort that transact in the months followinguser_cohortsis needed to match addresses from the original cohort with ones in the months following

-Now you can LEFT JOIN
+Now you can LEFT JOIN the following_months table with the user_cohorts table by the addresses:

 retention_table AS (